Hong Kong Teenager Shot by Police to Face Charges

 The Hong Kong teenager shot by police during anti-government protests on Tuesday is to be charged with rioting and assaulting police, local government-funded broadcaster RTHK reports.
 The news is sure to inflame tensions in the enclave, which is still recovering from its worst day of violence in over 50 years.

-Tsang Chi-lin, 18, is scheduled to appear in Sha Tin court on Thursday afternoon, a court official told TIME.
+Tsang Chi-kin, 18, is scheduled to appear in Sha Tin court on Thursday afternoon, a court official told TIME.
 It was not immediately clear if Tsang, who is recovering in hospital, would be appearing in person or via video link, or be represented by counsel.

 By lunchtime Thursday, hundreds of students began marching through the campus of the Chinese University in support of Tsang, who miraculously survived a police bullet at close range during a street battle on Oct.
 1.